You’d think that the air conditioning would remove humidity. So why do you still see high levels in your home?

 The Solutions

 Clean the coils.
 The humidity from outside can wreak havoc by adding moisture and collecting dirt.
 Regular cleaning should do the trick.
+Regular cleaning should do the trick, and implementing other maintenance habits can also help your air system perform efficiently during hot weather.

 Cleaning the coils may not always be enough, though. the best option is to get set up on a Preventative Maintenance Plan.
 This investment includes regular inspections, tune-ups, and cleaning of components that, without proper care, can cause inefficiencies down the road.
 An HVAC technician will be able to spot and fix problems before worsening or potential system failure.

 If you’ve tried everything but you’re not ready to entirely replace your air system, you can try using a dehumidifier to help ease the problem.
 As always, talk to a specialist to help you find the best dehumidifier for your space and keep extra humidity from traveling through your ductwork and back into your home.
+For properties in coastal areas like Seabrook Island, working with coastal humidity control experts who understand salt air and marine conditions can make all the difference in maintaining proper moisture levels.